UTA Flight 772: Libyan compensation

 In April 2007, D.C.
 District Judge Henry H. Kennedy found Libya directly responsible for the bombing and presided over a three-day bench trial from 13 August 2007 to 15 August 2007.
-On 15 January 2008, Judge Kennedy issued an order awarding US$6 billion in damages to the families and owners of the airliner.
-Libya has appealed this decision.
+On 15 January 2008, Judge Kennedy issued an order awarding US$6 billion in damages to the families and owners of the airliner; Libya appealed this decision.